- 메뉴 바로가기

 - Words are like the sounds of the mind, and virtuous actions are the traces of a virtuous mind.
 Your affinity for either good or evil is usually revealed by your way of speaking.
 If you speak well of others, the traces of this goodness will keep growing and bring you greater fortune.
 If you speak ill of others, the traces of this evil will keep growing and bring you greater misfortune.
 Thus happiness and misery in your life inevitably depend on your way of speaking; therefore, always be mindful when speaking to others.

-- 3. Do not provoke grievances or grudges from others
+- 3. Do not provoke Cheok from others

-- Hating others or betraying their goodwill incites grievances or grudges against you.
-Therefore, these negative emotions can be prevented by loving others and being gracious towards them while demonstrating the virtues of politeness, gentleness, humility, and modesty.
+- Cheok is an emotional grievance or grudge that another person conceives against you.
+Therefore, hating others or betraying their goodwill incites them to form Cheok against you.
+Therefore, this negative emotion can be prevented by loving others and being gracious towards them while demonstrating the virtues of politeness, gentleness, humility, and modesty.

 - 4. Do not disregard the beneficence bestowed upon you